pchemguy/spec-kit/templates/capabilities/capabilities.md

         - capability boundaries;
         - user-recognizable functionality;
         - user access, interaction, environment, runtime, or delivery characteristics.
-3. Generate capability set.
+3. Generate the capability set.
     1. infer capability candidates from capability signals;
     2. identify Core User Capability candidates;
     3. determine the dominant semantic role of each non-core capability candidate:
         - Supporting Functional Capability — if the candidate primarily implies mutation, validation, control, recovery, or interpretation of core state;
         - NFFF Aspect — otherwise;
-    4. classify capability candidates according to the Capability Model, ensuring:
+    4. classify capability candidates according to the **Capability Model**, ensuring:
         - each capability belongs to exactly one Capability Model class;
         - no capability mixes class semantics;
     5. evaluate and promote NFFF Aspects according to the **NFFF Evaluation Pipeline**;
-    6. group, split, revise, or reject capability candidates to construct the final capability set;
+    6. group, split, revise, or reject capability candidates to construct the final capability set.
 4. Validate the capability set and extracted NFFF aspect classification according to the **Validation** section.
-5. Return the final **Capability Decomposition Report** according to the **Report Template**:
+5. Return the final **Capability Decomposition Report** according to the **Report Template**, including:
-    - complete **Capabilities** section with final capability set;
+    - the completed **Capabilities** section containing the final capability set;
-    - produce the **Non-Functional and Form-Factor Aspect Classification** table.
+    - the completed **Non-Functional and Form-Factor Aspect Classification** table.

 If a material ambiguity prevents valid output, the LLM MUST ask a targeted clarification question instead of returning the report.